sunpech/dotfiles/README.md

 I have a full list of apps I recommend for software development here: [Best Software Development Tools](http://sunpech.com/best/software-development-tools/)

+I also have a more up to date repo, [Best Software List](https://github.com/sunpech/best_software_list).

 ### Git Aware Prompt

 I really like [Git Aware Prompt](https://github.com/jimeh/git-aware-prompt), but I use my own fork which supresses the dirty flag for submodules.
 See: [sunpech/git-aware-prompt](https://github.com/sunpech/git-aware-prompt).